jtanguy/workshop-devenv/steps/04-scripts-solution/docs/reference/devenv.nix.md

 **` dune-fmt `**

-Runs DuneΓÇÖs formatters on the code tree.
+Runs DuneΓÇÖs formatters on the code tree\.

 **` dune-opam-sync `**

-Check that Dune-generated OPAM files are in sync.
+Check that Dune-generated OPAM files are in sync\.

 **` editorconfig-checker `**

-Verify that the files are in harmony with the ` .editorconfig `.
+Verify that the files are in harmony with the ` .editorconfig `\.

 **` elm-format `**

-Format Elm files.
+Format Elm files\.

 **` elm-review `**

-Analyzes Elm projects, to help find mistakes before your users find them.
+Analyzes Elm projects, to help find mistakes before your users find them\.

 **` elm-test `**

-Run unit tests and fuzz tests for Elm code.
+Run unit tests and fuzz tests for Elm code\.

 **` eslint `**

-Find and fix problems in your JavaScript code.
+Find and fix problems in your JavaScript code\.

 **` flake8 `**

-Check the style and quality of Python files.
+Check the style and quality of Python files\.

 **` fourmolu `**

-Haskell code prettifier.
+Haskell code prettifier\.

 **` fprettify `**

-Auto-formatter for modern Fortran code.
+Auto-formatter for modern Fortran code\.

 **` gofmt `**